Muslim Broadcasting Corporation (MBC)/ Voice of the Cape (VOC) Bursary South Africa 2023 – 2024

 - MBC structures, employees and their dependents are welcome to apply

 Download and complete the MBC VOC Bursary Application Form (.pdf)

 Applicants should also download and agree to the MBC VOC Bursary Criteria (.pdf) before applying.

 Submit clear copies of the following supporting documentation along with your completed application form (the submission of these documents is compulsory – if any items are missing, your application be disregarded):

 - ID document (certified copy)

 - 2 letters of reference with their contact numbers: 1 from your current employer or educational institution and 1 from your local religious leader in your residential area

-- Motivational letter which includes: your goals and aspirations, why you selected your field of study, how your qualification will benefit your community (no less than 1000 words)
+- The motivational letter includes: your goals and aspirations, why you selected your field of study, how your qualification will benefit your community (no less than 1000 words)

-- Parents/ guardians proof of income (letter stating annual salary if employed/ affidavit if unemployed) (certified copy)
+- Parents/ guardians proof of income (a letter stating annual salary if employed/ affidavit if unemployed) (certified copy)